 10 Ways Marriage Counselling Can Benefit Your Marriage

-Dr. Mukherjee gives us some important marriage counselling tips and tells us in clear terms when and how should a person avail marriage counselling.
+Dr Mukherjee gives us some important marriage counselling tips and tells us in clear terms when and how should a person avail of marriage counselling.

 There could be issues in the marriage that they could be shoving under the carpet that can be addressed and resolved.
 How can marriage counselling help?
 Here are 10 ways it can.

 Today, many marriages collapse within a few months.
 This happens even when individuals choose their own life partners and live in nuclear set-ups.

 The simple task of planning like how to divide the household work may erupt into full-blown fights as the pre-marriage fantasy does not look anything like reality.

 Instead of keeping on arguing and fighting over issues that could be solved easily it is best to meet a marriage counsellor and sort out the teething problems.